rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 [`rustc_lint_defs`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_lint_defs/index.html

-Every lint is implemented via a `struct` that implements the `LintPass` `trait` (you also implement one of the more specific lint pass traits, either `EarlyLintPass` or `LateLintPass`).
-The trait implementation allows you to check certain syntactic constructs as the linter walks the source code.
+Every lint is implemented via a `struct` that implements the `LintPass` `trait` (you can also implement one of the more specific lint pass traits, either `EarlyLintPass` or `LateLintPass` depending on when is best for your lint to run).
+The trait implementation allows you to check certain syntactic constructs as the linter walks the AST.
 You can then choose to emit lints in a very similar way to compile errors.

 You also declare the metadata of a particular lint via the `declare_lint!` macro.
 This includes the name, the default level, a short description, and some